 This is the ideal time to add to your plant collections and improve your garden for next year, the soil is still warm, and is usually moist – providing the perfect conditions to plant out beautiful new shrubs, clematis, perennials, fruit trees, and other plants, which can establish themselves readily now.
 When purchasing plants at your local nursery, look for healthy plants, which are ideally suited to the soil conditions and aspect your garden provides.
 If you would like to grow more plants beneficial to bees and other pollinating insects, look out for the ‘Perfect for Pollinators’ Logo when purchasing plants, or ask advice at your local nursery or garden centre.

-It is a good time to sow seeds of single flowered forms of Calendula officinalis, Limnanthes douglasii (poached egg plant), Papaver rhoeas, Nigella damascena and Centaurea cyanus, these plants provide a valuable source of pollen and nectar for bees and other insects.
+It is a good time to sow seeds of single flowered forms of Calendula officinalis, Limnanthes douglasii (poached egg plant), Papaver rhoeas, Nigella damascena, and Centaurea cyanus, these plants provide a valuable source of pollen and nectar for bees and other insects.
 Limnanthes douglasii is a really beneficial plant to grow, it attracts bees and hoverflies – hoverfly larvae feed on aphids, they are a wonderful insect to encourage into your garden.

 There are so many pretty spring flowering bulbs, corms and tubers you can plant now to provide colour, interest, and much needed nectar for insects in the spring.
-Alliums, Camassia, Chionodoxa, Crocus, Cyclamen, Eranthis, Eremurus, Erythronium, Fritillarias, Galanthus (Snowdrops) Hyacinths, Iris, Leucojum, Lily, Muscari, Narcissus (daffodils), Ornithogalum, and Scillas, can all be planted now.
+Alliums, Camassia, Chionodoxa, Crocus, Cyclamen, Eranthis, Eremurus, Erythronium, Fritillarias, Galanthus (Snowdrops), Hyacinths, Iris, Leucojum, Lily, Muscari, Narcissus (daffodils), Ornithogalum, and Scillas, can all be planted now.
 If your soil is heavy, place a handful of sharp sand into the planting hole, to help prevent the bulb sitting in water during any spells of inclement weather.

 It’s the ideal time to aerate your lawn, use either a hollow tine fork, if you have one, or a garden fork.
 This is a good exercise to burn off any unwanted calories, as you need to really drive the fork into the lawn and then give it a good wiggle back and forth, to really make a difference and ease any compaction.
 It’s the perfect time to sow grass seed in any bare patches or lay turf if you wish to.
 Make sure you have selected a seed suitable for the type of lawn you want to have, and for the conditions present.
 Store the grass seed in the freezer for a few days before sowing – the sudden change in temperature will help the seed germinate more readily.

 If you have (or are planning) a meadow, sow yellow rattle (Rhinanthus minor) seeds into scarified patches of bare soil, amongst grasses now.
-Yellow Rattle is semi-parasitic on grass; it weakens grass a little, which allows other meadow flowers to establish themselves, and helps prevent the grasses taking over, which they are naturally keen to do!
+Yellow Rattle is hemi-parasitic on grass; it weakens grass a little, which allows other meadow flowers to establish themselves, and helps prevent the grasses taking over, which they are naturally keen to do!
 Other meadow flowers and seed mixes can be sown now, although on heavy clay soils it is worth delaying sowing seed until spring time.